This weekend, I attended the WordCamp London 2018 and talked about the process to secure web applications based on WordPress.

-In this article, I’m going to show you how to secure a Spring Boot application using Keycloak.
+In this article, we’re going to secure a Spring Boot application using Keycloak.

-Before doing that, I’d like to briefly recall what I’ve done so far.
+Before doing that, let’s briefly recall what we have done so far.

-First, I highlighted the main features of Keycloak used in this series and explained how to install and boot the Keycloak server.
+First, we talked about the main features of Keycloak used in this series and learned how to install and boot the Keycloak server.

-Then, I set Keycloak with some basic configurations to use it for securing a web application (providing it with authentication and authorisation).
+Then, we set Keycloak with some basic configurations to use it for securing a web application (providing it with authentication and authorization).

-In this article, I’ll talk about how to:
+In this article, we’re going to learn how to:

 - Create a client in Keycloak;